 It is designed to automate tasks such as batch processing and create systems management tools for commonly implemented processes.

 It is such a powerful tool that it is used in all operations done inside Microsoft right since 1996.

 Powershell capabilities allow you to simplify and automate various administrative tasks.
-Automation of many opertaions can be done in powershell so that user can multitask at the same time.
-By powershell, an administrator can find and kill processes in a much simpler way than GUI.
+Automation of many operations can be done in PowerShell so that user can multitask at the same time.
+By PowerShell, an administrator can find and kill processes in a much simpler way than GUI.

 By PowerShell you can:

 Background a time-consuming task,

 Report all of the USB devices installed

 Perform your favorite CMD tasks in PowerShell and much more.